rse-ops/landscape/_includes/paper/testing.md

 ### Testing of Resources

-Most centers do some kind of kernel and application bench-marking [@measuring-hpc], along with testing of resources.
+Most centers do some kind of kernel and application bench-marking
+{% cite measuring-hpc %}, along with testing of resources.
 For example, system administrators might use regression testing, including testing file permissions and mounts, communication between nodes and compatibility with the resource.
-For these regression tests, tools like Pavilion, [NHC](https://github.com/mej/nhc) and Interstate are popular.
+For these regression tests, tools like Pavilion,
+{% cite NHC %}(https://github.com/mej/nhc) and Interstate are popular.

 Another continuous integration strategy is to focus on regression testing via tools like ReFrame.
 Tools of this type try to test HPC